 Dogs carry many bacteria in their mouths, and these can easily be transmitted through bite wounds.
 (Side note: human mouths also carry bacteria, and human bites can also become dangerously infected.)

-If you or your child has been bitten by a dog to the point where the dog’s teeth have pierced the skin, you have to be extremely cautious.
+If you or your child has been bitten by a dog to the point where the dog’s teeth have pierced the skin, you have to be extremely cautious and watch out for dog bite infection symptoms.
 Even if you don’t need stitches or surgery, and even if the wound hasn’t bled very much, you should still visit a doctor within 8 hours to head off any possible infections.
 This is especially crucial if you have diabetes or are immunocompromised.

 - Wash the wound thoroughly with warm water and mild soap.
 Make sure to irrigate (pour running water on) the wound for 5-10 minutes.